venoc/airData/README.md

 ## Receiving data form the tangle
 The pushed sensor data can be obtained directly from the marketplace.
 Our data can be found at https://data.iota.org/#/sensor/scooter-01.
 Open the folder 'mongo' to get a short guide how to do this.
+We have also found an AWS EC2 t2.micro instance to be a good choice for this service.
 ## Displaying the data
 In the last step we display the data on our frontend.
 Open the folder 'frontend' to get a short guide how to do this.